 Identix contract challenged by losing bidder

-As a result of the contract being contested, the DHS has issued a stop work order, meaning that procurement of Identix technology under the BPA will be held in until the issue is resolved.
+As a result of the contract being contested, the DHS has issued a stop work order until the issue is resolved.